 Day 5 – Mackinac Island

 Along with leisure time to explore the Grand Hotel and Mackinac Island, today we take you to the Historic Fort Mackinac, where the 18th century comes to life with stunning views of the Mackinac Bridge, the straits and the Upper Peninsula; and to the Original Mackinac Island Butterfly House to see an array of beautiful butterflies at one of the oldest live exhibits in the country.
 (B,D)

 Day 6 – Michigan’s Upper Peninsula to Green Bay

 Today we board a ferry to transfer to the mainland of Michigan’s Upper Peninsula, where we drive through small towns, beaches and parks and into scenic Wisconsin.
 We stop at the Delta County Historical Society and Sand Point Lighthouse – built in 1857 and welcomed visitors to Escanaba before trains could reach the area, to learn the history of this unique region.
-Tonight, we lodge at the Country Inn & Suites in Green Bay.
+Tonight, we lodge at the Hyatt Regency in Green Bay.
 (B,L)

 Day 7 – Door County